OpenAstronomy/pyastro/pages/2018/index.rst

 ###################

 The Flatiron Institute is located in Manhattan at: 162 5th Ave, New York, NY 10010, USA.
-There are several hotels nearby in Manhattan, but they tend to be very expensive.
+There are several hotels nearby in Manhattan, but some will be expensive; many offer a government rate, though.
 If you make reservations at one of them be sure to *check that the rate you are quoted is for all nights of your stay*.

 Alternatives that are a short and convenient train ride away can be found in: